-Causes of Feeble Mindedness.
+Causes of Feeble-Mindedness.

 My own observations and the careful comparison of the most reliable statistics obtainable indicate that about 95 per cent of the feeble-minded and the epileptic subjects of the country are the product of hereditary taint, hereditary alcoholism or prenatal influences.
 The principal prenatal influences are severe frights, worry, grief, narcotics and the use of abortive drugs.
-Of these several causes the last named is by far the greatest.

-Only about 2.5 per cent of the epileptics and feeble-minded are the product of fright, grief, etc., while fully 22.5 per cent are caused by the use of alcohol, opium, morphine, laudanum, and other narcotics.
-Wherever wreck and ruin are Narcotics and Feeblebeing wrought, King Alcohol does his full share.
+Of these several causes the last named is by far the greatetc., while fully 22.5 per cent are caused by the use of alcohol, opium, morphine, laudanum, and other narcotics.
+Wherever wreck and ruin are Narcotics and being wrought, King Alcohol does his full share.
 Mindedness.
 Just what part of this 22.5 per cent is caused by the use of narcotics by prospective mothers has not been very accurately determined, but perhaps fully one-third.
-A much larger number of fath- Mothers. ers use liquor than mothers, but its use by the mother during embryonic development seems especially productive of these abnormal conditions.
+A much larger number of fath- Intemperate ers use liquor than mothers, but its use by the mother during embryonic development seems especially productive of these abnormal conditions.
 Doubtless fully 50 per cent of the feeblemindedness that has descended as a hereditary taint, and was therefore included as a hereditary cause, was primarily the result of alcoholism.